samburns492/PackageDeliveryApp/README.md

 Example: [python3 main.py –package_zip “84115”]
 •	Command will lookup package information for packages to be delivered to zip code 84115.

-See section C. for more details.
 The command line interface will first display:
 “Enter a time after 08:00 (in military time, i.e., 0900) to check package status or 'exit()' to exit.
 Enclose all inputs in double quotes.
 'python3 main.py --time [value]' and the number in '0900' format for value 'python3 main.py --package_id [value]' and the number (i.e. '1') format for value